FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 module.exports = router;
 ```

-First, the POST request to `/introspect`: this endpoint requires our Client ID and, of course, the Access Token we want to decode.
-Just like the token endpoint, this endpoint access form encoded data, so we are using the form option.
+First, the POST request to `/introspect`: this endpoint requires our Client Id and, of course, the `access_token` we want to more information on.
+Just like the token endpoint, this endpoint access form encoded data, so we are using the `form` option.

 In the callback from that request, we’ll parse the body into usable JSON and check that active value.
-If it’s good, we’ll go ahead and make the `/registration` request, which requires a User ID (“subscriber” or sub in OAuth jargon) and our Client ID—we need both, because one user can have different data in each FusionAuth application.
+If it’s good, we’ll go ahead and make the `/api/user/registration/` request, which requires a User Id (“subscriber” or sub in OAuth jargon) and our Application Id—we need both, because one user can have different data in each FusionAuth application.

-Note that this step doesn’t actually require an Access Token.
-The data from FusionAuth’s `/api/user/registration` API can be retrieved for any user, including one that isn’t logged in.
-You could use this endpoint to show info on a user’s profile or other public page.
-This API in FusionAuth is not part of the OAuth specification but we added it to our example to show a more complete user data interaction.
-Also, this API requires that you pass in a FusionAuth API key in the Authorization header.
-Our example is pulling the FusionAuth API key from our global `config.js` file.

 Finally, in the registration callback, we’ll parse the body returned from `/registration` and `res.send` everything back to the React client.